neilbartlett/decimal-computation-schmid-1974/README.md

 # decimal-computation-schmid-1974
-APL and other artifacts from Schmid, H. Decimal Computation.
-(Wiley, New York, 1974) ISBN 978-0-471-76180-8
+APL and other artifacts from the book `Decimal Computation.
+Schmid, H. (Wiley, New York, 1974) ISBN 978-0-471-76180-8`

 # APL

 The apl directory contains APL code from the appendices from the book.

-The code runs under Dyalog (tested on 18.2 on MacOs).
-The code uses the code style from the booka which does not use the dfn standard but rather the older APL style.
-To get it to run under Dyalog, the code was modified slightly  to use the thorn/format ⍕ which is modern equivalent of DFT.
+The code has been test under Dyalog (version on 18.2 on MacOs).
+The code is traditional APL not the modern dfn style.
+To get it to run under Dyalog, one line of code was modified to use the format ⍕ (thorn) which is the modern equivalent of the DFT formatting function used in the book's code.
 Note DFT was an APL/360 format command -- see https://dl.acm.org/doi/pdf/10.1145/585882.585894 for details.

 # Use

-Clone the repo and Dyalog RIDE dev environment.
+Clone the repo and run the Dyalog RIDE UI.

-Create a linked namespace to read the code in (this assume a Mac change the slashes correspondingly for windows)
+Create a linked namespace to read the code into the workspace (this assumes a Mac/unix -- change the slashes for Windows) Replace the stuff in curly braces to your local directory.
 ```
       ]LINK.Create decimalcomputation {full-directory-spec-to-local-repo}/decimal-computation-schmid-1974/apl
 ```
-This should reply with
+RIDE should reply with
 ```
 Linked: #.decimalcomputation → {full-directory-spec-to-local-repo}/decimal-computation-schmid-1974/apl
 ```